s4shantanu/HR-Tool/README.md

 # HR-Tool
-Tool for HR Department to manage the employees
+{Tool for HR Department to manage the employees}